hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-firewall-rule 7

-The function unsuspends a certain firewall rule.
+This function unsuspends a certain firewall rule.

 *******************************************************************